If software development

 key principle when writing comments is Non Nobis Solum (not for ourselves alone).

-When you run across a comment that sends you on a wild goose
+When you see a comment that sends you on a wild goose

 Other articles in the "Loser" series